zeljkot/presentations/kotlin-backend/PITCHME.md

 ### Željko Trogrlić

 ---
-# Isn't it Just for the Android?

-* Until recently, Android supported Java 6 w/ extensions
-* No streams, no closures
-* Kotlin provides everything, and more

----
 # Why Would I use It For Backend

 * Statically typed programming language for modern multiplatform applications